5 great football boots for players with narrow feet

 The boot moulds to the shape of the wearers foot pretty much straight away giving one of the most personalised fits.
 An asymmetrical lacing system also adds extra lock down for narrow feet.

-If you struggle to find boots that fit narrow feet, check out the full range of football boots from FOOTY.COM today.
+If you struggle to find boots that fit narrow feet, check out our guide on the best football boots for 2020 today.